gdrosos/bloat-study-artifact/README.md

 # Getting Started
 This section includes instructions and documentation for setting up the necessary environment in order run our scripts.

-First get the artifact, and enter the root directory of the artifact
+First, obtain the artifact by cloning the repository, then navigate to the root directory of the artifact as follows:
 ```bash
    git clone https://github.com/gdrosos/bloat-study-artifact ~/bloat-study-artifact
    cd ~/bloat-study-artifact